apache/pulsar/site2/docs/client-libraries-java.md

 sidebar_label: Java
 ---

-The Pulsar Java client can be used to create Java producers, consumers, and [readers](#reader-interface) of messages and to perform [administrative tasks](admin-api-overview.md).
+You can use Pulsar Java client to create Java producers, consumers, and [readers](#reader-interface) of messages and to perform [administrative tasks](admin-api-overview.md).
 The current version of the Java client is **{{pulsar:version}}**.

-Javadoc for the Pulsar client is divided into two domains by package as follows:
+Two domains of Javadoc for the Pulsar client by package are as follows:

 Package | Description | Maven Artifact
 :-------|:------------|:--------------